ibarwick/firebird_fdw/README.md

 project carried out by myself in my (limited) free time for my own personal gratification.
 While I'm happy to accept feedback, suggestions, feature requests, bug reports and (especially) patches, please understand that development is entirely at my own discretion depending on (but not limited to) available free time and motivation.

-However if you are a commercial entity and wish to have any improvements etc. carried out within a plannable period of time, this can be arranged via my employer.

 Having said that, things I would like to do are:

- - improve support for Firebird 3.0 features
+ - improve support for features added in Firebird 3.0 and later
  - add support for missing data types
  - improve support for recent features added to the PostgreSQL FDW API.

+If you are a commercial entity and wish to have any improvements etc. carried out within a plannable period of time, please contact me privately.

 Useful links